 Day 18: - Pangpema to Khambachen and to the Passes

-The views are often crisp and clear in the early morning to hike up the ridge north of Pangpema for the kind of view that inspire religions.
-From a vantage point about 300m up the slope, you will have a panorama of Kanchenjunga, Taple Shikar and Gimmigela Chuli.
-We link to the Kanchenjunga south treks by crossing the Mirgin La (4663m) and the Lapsang La pass (5160m) depending on the weather conditions where both are of tough kind.
+The views are often crisp and clear in the early morning to hike up the ridge north of Pangpema for the kind of look that inspires religions.
+From a vantage point about 300m up the slope, you will have a panorama of Kanchenjunga, Table Shikar, and Gimmigela Chuli.
+We link to the Kanchenjunga south treks by crossing the Mirgin La (4663m) and the Lapsang La pass (5160m) depending on the weather conditions where both are of a severe kind.

 Day 19: - Rest day in High Pass

 We shall have a rest today to make progress from the labors of the previous day.
 Have a beautiful glimpse around the pass of the spectacular snowcapped mountains and ridges.

 Day 20: - High Camp – Ramche (4620m)

 It takes about seven hours Trek to Ramche.
 The view is lovely as you ascend past the snout of the Yalung Glacier and into a series of ablation valleys.
 Explore around South base camp.
 Especially impressive is the east part of Khumbakarna Glacier.

 A relatively short day walks to Tseram.
 The scenery is magnificent as we descend past the snout of the Yalung Glacier and into a series of ablation valleys.
 A frozen lake, crystal clear streams, and views of Kokthan, Rathong, and Kabru are the highlights of this walk.
 We will have a magnificent view of the Kanchenjunga south face from a chorten at about 4500m.
 We descend later to Tseram for our overnight camp.